Setting up your workstation for Joomla development

-Installing a typical web server environment is very easy with following AMP-packages (Apache, MySQL, PHP).
+Installing a typical web server environment is easy with AMP packages (Apache, MySQL, PHP).

 - LAMP (Linux)

-- WAMP (Windows),.
-A good choice for for a local server environment for windows is WampServer.
+- WAMP (Windows) A good choice for a local server environment for Windows is WampServer.

-- MAMP (Macintosh / OS X) MAMP by living-e AG may be a good choice.
+- MAMP (Macintosh / OS X) MAMP may be a good choice.

-If you want use XDebug for debuggin, you'll need to tune php settings
+If you want use XDebug for debugging, you'll need to tune PHP settings